mariamikhaleva/Countdown-Timer/README.md

 # Countdown-Timer
-Timer to the date in future
+Timer to the date in the future